cbg-ethz/COMPASS/README.md

 ## Usage

-`./COMPASS -i [sample_name] -o [output_name] --nchains 4 --chainlength 5000 --CNV 1 --sex female`
+`./COMPASS -i [sample_name] -o [output_name] --nchains 4 --chainlength 5000 --CNA 1 --sex female`

 Where:
 * -i is the input sample name, see below for the format of the input files
 * -o is the output name.
 The output is a tree in graphviz format.
 * --nchains indicates the number of MCMC chains to run in parallel
 * --chainlength indicate the number of iterations in each MCMC
-* --CNV can be set to 1 to use CNV, or 0 to only use mutations and CNLOH events
+* --CNA can be set to 1 to use CNA, or 0 to only use mutations and CNLOH events
 * --sex can be female (default, 2 X chromosomes) or male (1 X chromosome)